 Founder, Talitha Koum Institute (April 2019)

-The design and development of the MiraColt was inspired by the benefits of Hippotherapy as a treatment strategy that utilizes the sensory and neural stimulation impacts of riding a horse as part of therapy for individuals with neurological and other disabilities, such as autism, cerebral palsy, stroke, head injury, Parkinson’s disease and behavioral disorders.
+The design and development of the MiraColt was inspired by the benefits of Hippotherapy as a treatment strategy that utilizes the sensory and neural stimulation.
+Equine therapy for autism focuses on the effects of riding a horse.
+It’s a useful therapy for individuals with neurological and other disabilities, such as autism, cerebral palsy, stroke, head injury, Parkinson’s disease and behavioral disorders.